 There’s nothing that the legendary William Shatner can’t do, and his off-screen career, particularly in the field of music, keeps on proving this point.
 Yet while most of the actor’s previous albums – such as "Ponder The Mystery" – and guest spots usually deployed him in a space-related capacity, “The Blues” that’s scheduled for an October 2nd release will find the veteran deliver exactly what the title says: blues classics – penned by Robert Johnson, the Kings, Albert and B. B., Muddy Waters and other genre-shapers – plus THE DEAD SOUTH smash “In Hell I’ll Be In Good Company” and one original.
 The first single from the record, already issued, is “Let’s Work Together” which sees Shatner backed by the song’s premier performers, CANNED HEAT and Harvey Mandel, but the are more participants in the project.

 Among those whose parts were recorded remotely obviously are luminaries like Albert Lee and Ritchie Blackmore, Steve Cropper and Pat Travers, as well as younger players, including Brad Paisley and Tyler Bryant, so variety is guaranteed.
-For what it’s worth, an interesting thing.
+For what it’s worth, an interesting thing – read the review.

 1. Sweet Home Chicago – feat.
 Brad Paisley